vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/02-using-configmap.md

     ```

 1. Navigate to `http://localhost:8080` and see that the
-    application responds with a `hello` message:
+    application responds with a `hello from dockerenv file` message:

     ```terminal:execute
     command: curl -v localhost:8080